Eurydema ornata

-Eurydema ornata is a species of shield bug in the family Pentatomidae.
+Eurydema ornata, common name red cabbage bug, is a species of shield bug in the family Pentatomidae.

 Description

 Eurydema ornata can reach a length of 7–8 mm.
 The body has gray or bright red colors, with black markings.
 Sometimes it shows the red patches coloured white and yellowish-green.
 This shield bug sucks the sap of plants, especially crucifers (family Brassicaceae), such as cabbage, cress and radish.
 It may become a parasite that can damage crops.
 It overwinters as an adult.
 The nymph is pale yellow and orange with dark brown or black pronotum and markings on the dorsal side of the abdomen.

 Distribution

 This species occurs in Europe, North Africa, South and East Asia.
 It prefers open areas with low vegetation.